-With the holidays on the horizon, I felt like it was time to come up with a new gravy.
+With the holidays on the horizon, I felt like it was time to come up with a new vegan mushroom gravy recipe.
 I tend to make the same one every year.
 Why not jazz it up with a little brandy and shiitake mushrooms?
 Why not, indeed?!
-This gravy tastes amazing on mashed potatoes, stuffing, loaves, or really anything you like to smother with copious amounts of gravy.
+This gravy tastes amazing on mashed potatoes, stuffing, lentil loaf, or really anything you like to smother with copious amounts of gravy.

 If you are not a huge brandy drinker, no worries.
 You will not be required to buy a huge bottle to make this recipe happen.
 In fact, I used a single serving mini bottle that I picked up at a liquor store, and it worked fantastically.
 No waste!